 Here are some myths about the craft industry:

-Thank you to everyone who DOES NOT use a popup blocker or ad blocker, who watches through the ads at the beginning of YouTube videos, who clicks and buys from our affiliate links, who click through to our sponsors and support them, and who buys our courses, ebooks, and products.
-YOU are who we make these tutorials for.
-YOU are who we think about when we are writing, creating, and editing … we want you to be excited, empowered, and envigorated when you see our projects!
-YOU make my day.
-YOU are why I keep doing this.
+We got into this for love and stay because we are fulfilled by those we inspire.
+Some make a little cash if we’re smart and strategic about our business.
+Thank you to everyone who DOES NOT use a popup or ad blocker and to those who watch the ads at the beginning of YouTube videos.
+For those who click and buy from our affiliate links and click through to our sponsors.
+To those who buy our courses, ebooks and products, YOU are who we make these tutorials for and are thinking of when we are writing, creating, and editing.
+We want you to be excited and empowered when you see our projects!
+YOU make my day am the reason why I keep doing this.

 How do you feel about this topic?
 Weigh-in with your opinion in the comments section.